Four adults seated at outdoor dining table with purple and blue landscape lighting

 This is a very simple outdoor smart light setup to start with — but the Low-volt system means that extending and expanding is as easy as simply plugging it in.

-Hands plugging in Philips Hue low-voltage outdoor lighting to a t-connector to extend a lighting setup.
+Close-up of two hands plugging in Philips Hue low-voltage outdoor lighting to a T-connector

 When adding new low-voltage lights to your existing setup, keep in mind that one PSU can only power so many lights.
 To figure out how many lights you can use on a single PSU, simply add up the wattage of the light fixtures: